Olshansk/olshansk.github.io/content/book/hit_refresh.md

 ## Artificial Intelligence

 In 2023, talking about AI alignment and AGI is pretty mainstream.
-Satya was very adamnt that this was the not too distant future when he wrote the book back in 2016/2017.
+Satya was very adamant that this was the not too distant future when he wrote the book back in 2016/2017.
 There was a whole chapter dedicated to discussing what everyone talks about now, but it was very much under the radar and under appreciated at the time.
 It made me realize that the $10B investment Microsoft made into OpenAI wasn't a spur of the moment decision, but rather a long term strategy that was in the works for a while.
 My favorite quote from Satya on this topic is:

 > “AI will fail if it can’t complement its IQ with EQ.”

-`He who does not know foreign languages does not know anything about his own.`.
+Another great quote from the context of LLMs and transfer learning is: `he who does not know foreign languages does not know anything about his own.`.
 Full excerpt:

 > “Peter Lee is another gifted AI researcher and thinker at Microsoft.
 In a meeting one morning in his office, Peter reflected on something the journalist Geoffrey Willans once said.
 “You can never understand one language until you understand at least two.”
 Goethe went further.
 “He who does not know foreign languages does not know anything about his own.”
 Learning or improvement in one skill or mental function can positively influence another one.
 The effect is transfer learning, and it’s seen not only in human intelligence but also machine intelligence.
 Our team, for example, found that if we trained a computer to speak English, learning Spanish or another language became faster.”

 ## Taking the Lead

 Satya knew he was taking on a difficult task at becoming CEO of Microsoft and turning it around.
 He knew everyone was burnt out on lack of innovation, and he knew, first hand, that the core of it's soul was absent.
-He got Bill Gates a little more involved, to create motivation, and he focused on the three areas that he thought would catch the next innovation: AI, MR, Quantum.
+He got Bill Gates a little more involved, to create motivation, and he focused on the **three areas that he thought would catch the next innovation: AI, MR, Quantum**.
 This was having seen how Microsoft had failed at mobile...

 ## Partnership vs Acquisition?

-- partnerships with competitots afe only worth it if were providing value to the customer ; apple and office, facebook and minecraft, redhat and dtata centers
-- success can cause people to unlearn the habbits that got them therw - parynerships for mirosofot
-- pertnership vs aqcuosition: gow to provide more value?
-- Supported the acquisition of minecraft
+On the topic of partnerships and acquisitions, Satya was discerning, advocating for collaborations with competitors only if they enhanced customer value; a directive seen in alliances with Apple and Office, Facebook and Minecraft, and RedHat in data centers.
+He also recognized that success could sometimes foster a neglect for the foundational habits that spurred initial growth.
+The continuous strategy was to balance partnerships and acquisitions adeptly to maximize value, a principle highlighted in Satya's backing of the Minecraft acquisition.

 ## Values & Trust

-The definition of trust is: consistency over time.
+**The definition of trust is: consistency over time**.
 It's how the phrase that `trust is built over decades and lost in an instant` comes from.
 Products come and go, but trust in a brand and its values are timeless.
 Satya says it's what separates humans from caveman.

 > “Fourth, we in the technology industry need to design for transparency.
 In recent years, technology companies have secured the right to publish aggregate data about the number and types of requests they receive for digital evidence.
 Governments should ensure that their laws protect this type of transparency by technology companies.
 Furthermore, governments should also allow companies, except in highly limited cases, to notify users when their information is sought by a government.”